Fentanyl is an incredibly potent opioid. If it is abused during pregnancy, it can cause severe harm to the fetus.

 The National Institute on Drug Abuse outlines how women who are pregnant can recover from opioid use.
 Some of the treatment options available to pregnant women are:

-Both of these medications can decrease cravings in pregnant women and prevent withdrawal symptoms
+- Methadone or buprenorphine.
+Both of these medications can decrease cravings in pregnant women and prevent withdrawal symptoms.

+- Treatment programs.
 This includes both inpatient and outpatient programs.
 The Canadian Medical Association Journal mentions that many women who misuse drugs have unaddressed mental health issues.
-Treatment centers offer care that is tailored to each client’s needs, and they often provide care for co-occurring disorders
+Treatment centers offer care that is tailored to each client’s needs, and they often provide care for co-occurring disorders.

 Your physician can help you and your baby stay safe as you stop using fentanyl while dealing with physical or mental health issues.
 They may manage the situation personally or refer you to a treatment program that is equipped to help.